SEA SALT CARAMEL & CHOCOLATE FONDUE

 1. Put the chocolate in a medium sized glass bowl and set aside.

-2. In a medium saucepan, heat the cream until steaming (do not boil).
+2. In a POT, heat the cream until steaming (do not boil).

 3. Pour the hot cream over the chocolate, add the vanilla, espresso powder, and sea salt flakes.
 Stir to combine.